arifinrais/akin-pipeline/ingestion/docs/topics/introduction/quickstart.rst

 Your First Crawl
 ----------------

-At this point you should have a Scrapy Cluster setup that has been tested and appears to be operational.
+At this point, you should have a Scrapy Cluster setup that has been tested and appears to be operational.
 We can choose to start up either a bare bones cluster, or a fully operational cluster.

 .. note:: You can append ``&`` to the end of the following commands to run them in the background, but we recommend you open different terminal windows to first get a feel of how the cluster operates.

 The following commands outline what you would run in a traditional environment.
-If using a container based solution these commands are ran when you run the container itself.
+If using a container based solution these commands are run when you run the container itself.

 **Bare Bones:**